valdemar-dev/lsr_config_tool/README.md

     isRequired: boolean;
 }
 ```
-`id` should start at 0, and increase by 1 for every addon you have in *your* config.
+- `id` should start at 0, and increase by 1 for every addon you have in *your* config.
-`addonFolderName` is where the config XMLs are located for this addon.
+- `addonFolderName` is where the config XMLs are located for this addon.
-`isRequired` determines whether or not the user is required to have this addon enabled when installing your config.
+- `isRequired` determines whether or not the user is required to have this addon enabled when installing your config.

 ## Example Config
-Below is the default config, as seen in `./lib/configs/configList.ts`.
+Below is an example config `Burger Shot Pack`, as seen in `./lib/configs/configList.ts`.
 ```ts
     {
         id: 0,